huzaifa-99/fabric-browser-extension/README.md

 ## Installation

-You can install the Fabric Browser Extension from the [Chrome Web Store](#) or manually load it as an unpacked extension:
+You can install the Fabric Browser Extension by manually loading it as an unpacked extension:

 1. Clone this repository or download and extract the ZIP file.
 2. Open Google Chrome and navigate to `chrome://extensions/`.